 Even though roughly 100 million Americans do not have life insurance, it’s still an important financial safety net to have in case of the unexpected.
 The best kind of life insurance to get is level-term life insurance for a 10- to 30-year period, at generally ten times your annual income.
 The average cost for term life insurance is under $200 a year.
 And, when choosing your insurance provider, you’ll want to choose an insurer that’s rated A++ or A+ at the very least by AMBest.com.

-To see a comparison of each type of life insurance product, including term, whole life, universal life, variable life and variable universal life by the American Institute of CPAs, click here.
+To see a comparison of each type of life insurance product, including term, whole life, universal life, variable life and variable universal life by the American Institute of CPAs, click here, or check out our guide to term vs. whole life insurance.